LabKey/glass-components/packages/components/docs/dropdowns.md

 - `menuDisabled`:  disables the dropdown toggle, preventing the menu from being opened

-## DropdownAnchor
+## DropdownMenu
-`DropdownAnchor` is our own custom component meant to replace the "low level" usages of the react-bootstrap `Dropdown`, `Dropdown.Toggle` and `Dropdown.Menu` components.
+`DropdownMenu` is our own custom component meant to replace the "low level" usages of the react-bootstrap `Dropdown`, `Dropdown.Toggle` and `Dropdown.Menu` components.
 It's most useful when you need a dropdown menu, but you don't want it styled like a button (see the usage in ThreadBlock.tsx).
 Previously to accomplish this you'd need to do something like: